-GEORGE L. BIDGOOD, BOOKSELLER.
+REMOVAL.
+GEORGE L. BIDGOOD.

-Agent Methodist Depository, RICHMOND, VIRGINIA.
-Would respectfully inform his friends and the public, that he has removed to the store
+Agent Methodist Depository, RICHMOND, VIRGINIA,

-NO. 161 MAIN STREET.
+Wolld respectfully inform his friends and NO. 161 MAIN STREET.
 Recently occupied by Mr. Chas.
-A. Gwatkin, and one door below Messi's.
+A. Gwatkin, and one door below Messrs.
 Kent, Pain & Co.
-His stock of BOOKS, STATIONERY, AND FANCY ARTICLES. will compare favorably with any house South.
-He has aclected with great care a splendid assortment of stationery, to suit the most fastidious.
-A collection of choice MISCELLANEOUS, STANDARD AND THEOLOGICAL WORKS, of the newest editions, and indeed the latest popular, moral publications as soon as published.
+His stock of BOOKS, STATIONERY, AND FANCY ARTICLES, will compare favorably with any house South.
+He has selected with great care a splendid assortment of stationery, to suit the most fastidious.
+A collection of choice MIS

+CELLANEOUS, STANDARD AND THEOLOGICAL

+WORKS, of the newest editions, and indeed the latest popular, moral publications as soon as published.
 The trade can be supplied with our own own Books upon the same terms as at the Nashville house.
-For terms, see Catalogue, which will be furnished gratis.

-Catalogue, which will be furnished gratis.

-Merchants, Ministers, Colporteurs and Consumers, will find it to their advantage to patronize the Depository.
+For terms, see Catalogue, which will be furnished gratis, Merchants, Ministers, Colporteurs and Consumers, will find it to their advantage to patronize the Depository.
 The store has been elegantly and comfortably fitted up with a view to the easy conduct of the business, as well as the comfort and ease of the customer.
 Also polite and accommodating clerks are employed.

 Orders will be faithfully and promptly attended to.
 Don't forget the place.
-No. 151 Main street, one door below Kent, Pain & Co's.
+No. 164 Main street, one door below Kent, Pain & Co's.

 COLLEGE HOTEL.

-THE Undersigned having taken charge of the houses formerly occupied as a Female College in the city of Raleigh, on Hillsboro' street, 200 yards west of the Capitol, towards the N. C. Depot, and having opened the same as a PUBLIC HOTEL and BOARDING HOUSE, respectfully solicits the patronage of the TRAVELING PUBLIC.
+THE Undersigned having taken charge of the houses formerly occupied as a Female College in the city of Raleigh, on Hillsboto' street, 200 yards west of the